vipin214313/JavaScript-Codes/README.md

 #### JavaScript-Codes  #####
-Here I am Uploading JavaScript Practicles codes

 javaScript is a programming language it is used for creating dynamic content on website . it is lightweight , cross-platform, single threaded programming language.

-it is created by breanden eiach in 1995. he is a engineers of netscape .firstly it name is LiveScript but later he Changed to JavaScript.
+it was Created by Brendan Eich in 1995. he is a engineers of netscape .firstly it name is LiveScript but later he Changed to JavaScript.

 why JavaScript Learn:
 1-Easy to learn